AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-setup.md

 # Running on Docker

+*N.B. the Windows portion of these instructions are for Docker Toolbox.
+We will upgrade to the Docker For Windows version ASAP*

 The following instructions have been tested on:
 - Windows 7 / 10
 - Ubuntu 14.04.3 / 15.10